On the Edge: the relation between stellar and dark matter haloes of Milky Way-mass galaxies: The build-up of the accreted stellar and dark matter haloes

 We have so far shown that the stellar halo of Milky Way-like galaxies is dominated by stars stripped from a few massive dwarfs that are primarily disrupted by $z=0$, while the dark matter halo is dominated by a smooth, unresolved component.
 We summarize these findings in the top left of Figs.~\ref{fig3} and \ref{fig4} for the active and quiet Milky Way~/~M31 analogues, respectively.
 It is clear that the smooth component is the dominant contribution to the dark halo.
 In both active and quiet samples the disrupted dwarfs dominate the stellar halo, but surviving dwarfs contribute more significantly in the active sample.
 Interestingly, while the mean contributions to the stellar halo of the disrupted and surviving dwarfs are similar in the quiet and active samples, there are clear differences in the contributions of these objects to the dark matter.
 Specifically, disrupted and surviving dwarfs contribute roughly the same amount of dark matter in the `active' sample, yet they contribute very different fractions to the stellar halo.
 This suggests that substantial amounts of dark matter have been stripped from surviving dwarfs, but their stellar component has not been significantly affected.
 We now investigate how these components are distributed within the haloes.
 We aim to establish, for instance, whether the smooth halo component is dominant at all radii or only in the outskirts of haloes and whether these radial distributions are different in active and quiet Milky Way~/~M31 analogues.

 In the top-centre panels of Figs.~\ref{fig3} and \ref{fig4}, we show the fraction of the stellar and dark matter haloes that each component contributes at a given radius.
-In both active and quiet samples, disrupted dwarfs make up almost all of the stellar halo up to 0.1$R_{200, \rm m}$ and remain dominant out to $\sim 0.8 R_{200,m}$, while surviving dwarfs contribute most of the material outside that radius.
+In both active and quiet samples, disrupted dwarfs make up almost all of the stellar halo up to 0.1$R_{200, \rm m}$ and remain dominant out to $\sim 0.8 R_{200,m}$ with scatter, while surviving dwarfs contribute most of the material outside that radius.
+This is an agreement with fig.6 of \citet{fattahi_two_pops}, who find that massive, destroyed dwarfs dominate the contribution out to $\sim$100-200~kpc in AURIGA Milky Way analogues ($\sim 0.3-0.5 R_{200,m}$ in our simulations).

 In the active sample, there is a small radial range between 0.1 and 0.2~$R_{200, \rm m}$ where material stripped from surviving dwarfs dominates on average, providing $\sim65$~per~cent of the visible matter in the halo.
 This is material stripped recently (within the last 2~Gyr) from surviving dwarfs that wandered close to the centre of the halo.
 Interestingly, we do not see a corresponding peak in the dark matter contributed by surviving luminous haloes.
 The reason for this is the outside-in stripping of infalling dwarfs (illustrated in the bottom panels of Figs.~\ref{fig3} and \ref{fig4}), that makes the stripping times of the dark matter and the stars different.

 For the dark matter, in both active and quiet samples, we see that the smooth component makes up only a small fraction of the inner dark matter halo ($\sim10$~per~cent at 0.01$R_{200, \rm m}$, roughly the Milky Way half-light radius); the majority of the dark matter has come from the dark matter of disrupted dwarf galaxies.
 The smooth component becomes dominant at $\sim0.2R_{200, \rm m}$, but the dark matter from disrupted dwarf galaxies is still a major contributing component out to $\sim0.3 R_{200, \rm m}$ in the active sample and $\sim0.6 R_{200, \rm m}$ in the quiet sample.